Protegrity-Developer-Edition/protegrity-developer-edition/README.md

     ```
 3. Navigate to the `protegrity-developer-edition` directory in the cloned location.

-4. Start the services (classification + semantic guardrail) in background.
+4. Start the services (classification + semantic guardrail + Synthetic Data [with profile]) in background.
 The dependent containers are large; downloads may take time.
+    - To start the default non-profile services, run:
     ```
     docker compose up -d
+    ```
+    - To start the `synthetic` profile enabled services, run:
+    ```
+    docker compose --profile synthetic up -d
     ```
     Based on your configuration use the `docker-compose up -d` command.
 5. Install the `protegrity-developer-python` module.
 It is recommended to install and activate the Python virtual environment before installing the module.